dsc-courses/dsc106-2025-sp/projects/final_project.md

 - **Demo Video (Tues 06/03, 11:59pm, Can Use Slip Days)**.
 You must produce a demo video (not to exceed 2 minutes in length) that introduces and explains your project.
 Your video can take the form of a narrated demo of your project, and may include additional content as you see fit.
 More information about preparing the video is available in the project deliverables section.

-- **Deliverables (Tues 06/10, 11:59pm)**.
+- **Deliverables (Sun 06/08, 11:59pm)**.
 Publish your final project web page and updated demo video.
 You may make final touches to your page after any feedback from our video session.
 More information about preparing the final deliverables is available in the project deliverables section.

-- **Final Project Showcase (Thur 6/12, 11:30am-2:30pm)**.
-We will host a showcase for DSC 106 in the HDSI MPR on Thur 6/12, 11:30am-2:30pm.
+- **Final Project Showcase (Mon 6/09, 11:30am-2:30pm)**.
+We will host a showcase for DSC 106 in the HDSI MPR on Mon 6/09, 11:30am-2:30pm.
 All students are required to attend the showcase.

 [link8]: https://forms.gle/YQnBTNushjU2drFP7

 ## Project Deliverables

-To complete your final project, you must provide two primary deliverables:
+To complete your final project, you must provide two primary deliverables, both due Sun 06/08, 11:59pm:

 - A demonstration video (<= 2 minutes in length) that communicates your project goals and visualizations.
 This video can be similar to the demo video that you previously submitted but should be updated to reflect the final version of your website.
-The YouTube URL is due on Gradescope by 06/10 (Tuesday) at 11:59pm.
 - An interactive web page that visualizes your chosen topic.
-Code and website due on Gradescope by 06/10 (Tuesday) at 11:59pm.

 ### Online Visualization